vilkoos/my_data_analyst_portfolio/md/500_where_I_am_now.md

 - Programming.
 I have programmed in 20+ languages, but should have a very good second look at R, Python, non_SQL databases and XML.

 Some competencies are already OK.
-- Databases, I experienced in SQL and database design.
+- Databases, I'm experienced in SQL and database design.
 - Mathematics, needed is linear algebra and calculus, I can do that (and much more, e.g. numerical methods).
 - Domain Expertise.
 In a sense there can be no such thing as enough domain expertise, but within the domain I plan to tackle - public policy - I'm pretty familiar.